VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update_config.rst

             }
         }

+..
+TODO: Link to configuration file fields.

 This allows for easier inspection and modification later on.

-Verta's Client and CLI support updating Endpoint with JSON or YAML config file.
-This tutorial will show how it can be done, using the Client and CLI.
+Users can find out more about the fields of the configuration file here.

+In the next sections, we will go through how to update the Endpoint with this configuration file, using the Client and the CLI.

 Updating via Client
 -------------------

-With the client, instead of using :meth:`verta._deployment.endpoint.Endpoint.update()`, we will use the :meth:`verta._deployment.endpoint.Endpoint.update_from_config()` method, which takes only the path to the config file:
+With the client, instead of using :meth:`verta._deployment.endpoint.Endpoint.update()`, we will use the :meth:`verta._deployment.endpoint.Endpoint.update_from_config()` method, which takes only the path to the configuration file:

 .. code-block:: python